 Most owners do not even know they are having a problem since very few check the amount of fluid being drained from the transmission and primary.
 There have been reports of only a few ounces of fluid left in the transmission and the primary overfilled, this can lead to transmission problems and hard shifting problems.

 The previous bikes had a different clutch release and the shaft had a oil slinger to prevent oil transfer, in the new design there is not enough room.

 There have been several attempts to eliminate this problem, Harley has tried several but had limited success at this time.
 One was a plastic slinger that went on the push rod between the main shaft and the hydraulic actuator.
 I do not believe they still offer this and it was a dealer only part.
-Another factory fix is a vent on the primary.
-Their theory was that the primary was forming a vacuum and sucking oil from the transmission.
-This fix has had limited success.
+Another factory fix is a vent on the primary, so far the vent looks promising and word is the new bikes are coming with it.
+Their theory was that the primary was forming a vacuum as it cooled and sucking oil from the transmission.

-It’s our opinion that the oil is not being sucked from the transmission but that oil is being splashed onto the clutch push rod and getting inside the main shaft tunnel and once inside the spinning tunnel since there is nothing to stop it is pushed into the primary by centrifugal force.
+Once oil is inside the spinning tunnel since there is nothing to stop it is pushed into the primary by centrifugal force.
 (The main shaft spins as long as the motor spins)

 One solution from the aftermarket has come from a poster on the HDforum, $tonecold.
 His solution is to install an oil seal on the end of the shaft to prevent oil from entering in the tunnel.
 It involves removing the side plate on the transmission and having it machined for a seal and installing a machined nut on the end of the shaft to go inside the seal.